Gust Goettl: Personal life

 Gust was involved in community work.
 He enjoyed the outdoors through traveling, fishing, hunting, camping and golfing.
 He was the 54th person in the state of Arizona to earn the Arizona Wildlife Sportsmen Big 10 award.
 Gust was a man of faith, and a member of the Shepherd of the Valley Lutheran Church, where he was named Churchman Cum Laude in 1959 and helped build a new church building for the congregation.
-Gust's charity work also included fundraising for children-oriented organizations and for the Lighthouse Mission, which awarded him in 1967 for his service.
+Gust's charity work included fundraising for child-oriented organizations and for the Phoenix Lighthouse Mission, which awarded him in 1967 for his service.

 Gust Goettl married Magdalene Kelpp on June 10, 1933, in Mansfield, Ohio.
 They were married for 71 years until Gust died at the age of 93 on November 24, 2004.